 What do you hope to achieve by the end of the GATHERINGS project?

-This project, being a Coordination and Support Action, has the main ambition to bring professionals and scientists together, build networks, support them in their daily work, and work towards the future harmonisation of surveillance and privacy practices in the European Union.
+Lucas Melgaço –This project, as a Coordination and Support Action (CSA), has the primary ambition of bringing professionals and scientists together, building networks, supporting them in their daily work, and working toward the future harmonization of surveillance and privacy practices in the European Union by making recommendations for the security and surveillance of public gatherings.